CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: CDQuant

 Here, $X^{(i)}$ represents the columns of $X$ corresponding to the indices within group $i$.
 To solve this optimization problem, we employ a coordinate descent approach, similar to Algorithms~\ref{alg:cd} and \ref{alg:bcd} described earlier.
 That is, given initial values for the scaling and bias parameters, we iteratively optimize the quantized representation $\bq$ using coordinate descent.
 Due to space constraints, we present the resulting algorithms in Appendix~\ref{sec:cdquant_sub_channel} (see Algorithms~\ref{alg:cd_sub_channel},~\ref{alg:bcd_sub_channel}). \paragraph{Initialization.} Next, we tackle the initialization of parameters $\{a^{(i)}, b^{(i)}, \bq^{(i)}\}_{i=0}^{\din/g-1}$ for our coordinate descent procedure.
 Our approach draws inspiration from the \optclip~algorithm described above, adapting its core idea to this problem.
 In essence, we reframe the initialization problem as one of selecting optimal clipping strengths $\{\gamma^{(i)}\}_{i=0}^{\din/g-1}$ for groups $\{0, \dots \din/g-1\}$.
 This leads us to the following problem

 where

-We use greedy coordinate descent to optimize Equation~\eqref{eqn:optclip_sub_channel}.
-In each iteration, we update the $\gamma^{(i)}$ that leads to biggest drop in loss.
+While not explicitly stated, both $\bq^{(i)}, a^{(i)}$ implicitly depend on the clipping strength $\gamma^{(i)}.$ We use greedy coordinate descent to optimize Equation~\eqref{eqn:optclip_sub_channel}.
+In each iteration, we update the $\gamma^{(i)}$ that leads to biggest drop in loss (lines 10-14 of Algorithm~\ref{alg:optclipcd}).
 This procedure, which we call $\optclipcd$, is described in Algorithm~\ref{alg:optclipcd}.